 The Associate of Fine Arts degree recognizes a curricular focus on the fine arts (studio, graphic, digital, photographic and similar arts subjects).
 The Associate of Fine Arts degree not only transfers to appropriate baccalaureate programs, but also provides for career exploration and skills upgrading.

-The Associate of Sciences degree recognizes a curricular focus on science, mathematics, engineering and technology.
-The Associate of Sciences degree not only transfers to appropriate baccalaureate programs, but also provides for career exploration and skills upgrading.
+The Associate of Science degree recognizes a curricular focus on science, mathematics, engineering and technology.
+The Associate of Science degree not only transfers to appropriate baccalaureate programs, but also provides for career exploration and skills upgrading.

-The Associate of Applied Sciences degree recognizes a curricular focus in a specific occupational area.
-The Associate of Applied Sciences degree is intended primarily for immediate employment or career mobility; it also provides some opportunities for transfer to baccalaureate programs.
+The Associate of Applied Science degree recognizes a curricular focus in a specific occupational area.
+The Associate of Applied Science degree is intended primarily for immediate employment or career mobility; it also provides some opportunities for transfer to baccalaureate programs.